E. F. Schumacher: Question of size

 Imagine that in 1864 Bismarck had annexed the whole of Denmark instead of only a small part of it, and that nothing had happened since.
 The Danes would be an ethnic minority in Germany, perhaps struggling to maintain their language by becoming bilingual, the official language of course being German.
 Only by thoroughly Germanising themselves could they avoid becoming second-class citizens.
 There would be an irresistible drift of the most ambitious and enterprising Danes, thoroughly Germanised, to the mainland in the south, and what then would be the status of Copenhagen?
 That of a remote provincial city.
 Or imagine Belgium as part of France.
 What would be the status of Brussels?
 Again, that of an unimportant provincial city.
 I don't have to enlarge on it.
 Imagine now that Denmark a part of Germany, and Belgium a part of France, suddenly turned what is now charmingly called 'nats' wanting independence.
 There would be endless, heated arguments that these 'non-countries' could not be economically viable, that their desire for independence was, to quote a famous political commentator, 'adolescent emotionalism, political naivety, phoney economics, and sheer bare-faced opportunism'.

-Schumacher continues – nations and states are composed of people, and people are only "viable" when they "can stand on their own feet and earn their keep".
-He notes that people won't become viable when forced into one huge community, and that they likewise won't become "non-viable" when divided into smaller, more coherenent and manageable communities.
+Schumacher continues, explaining that nations and states are composed of people, and people are only "viable" when they "can stand on their own feet and earn their keep".
+He notes that people will not become viable when forced into one huge community, and that they likewise will not become "non-viable" when divided into smaller, more coherenent and manageable communities.
 He argues that separatism should be applauded rather than mocked, as it entails the desire to become a free and self-reliant region.
 He also mocks unionism, arguing that "if a country wishes to export all over the world, and import from all over the world, it has never been held that it had to annex the whole world in order to do so".
 He identifies the question of regionalism as the "most important problem", but stressed that regionalism does not mean combining states into free-trade systems, but rather developing all the regions within each country.